Brand development that increases sales velocity, guaranteed.

 Apple Logo With Hidden Message

 If you’re an Apple fan, you probably know their iconic logo like the back of your hand.
 The simple yet elegant graphic of the bitten apple has been around nearly since the company’s inception in 1976.
-Some people think that the bite represents humanity’s first taste of knowledge from the biblical story of Adam and Eve, but Steve Jobs had a more straightforward explanation.
+Some people think the bite represents humanity’s first taste of knowledge in the biblical story of Adam and Eve, but Steve Jobs offered a more straightforward explanation.

 In a 1981 interview with Playboy, he revealed that he and a friend were on LSD when they decided to use an apple for the logo.
 So, whether you’re a fan of psychedelics or just good design and branding, the Apple logo is still an excellent example of an effective and memorable logo.